facebookresearch/demucs/README.md

 This is the 4th release of Demucs (v4), featuring Hybrid Transformer based source separation.
 **For the classic Hybrid Demucs (v3):** [Go this commit][demucs_v3].
 If you are experiencing issues and want the old Demucs back, please fill an issue, and then you can get back to the v3 with `git checkout v3`.
+You can also go [Demucs v2][demucs_v2].

 As Hybrid Transformer Demucs is brand new, it is not activated by default, you can activate it in the usual commands described hereafter with `-n htdemucs_ft`.
 The single, non fine-tuned model is provided as `-n htdemucs`, and the retrained baseline as `-n hdemucs_mmi`.
-The sparse kernels require custom CUDA code that is not ready for release yet.
+The Sparse Hybrid Transformer model decribed in our paper is not provided as its requires custom CUDA code that is not ready for release yet.

 Samples are available [on our sample page](https://ai.honu.io/papers/htdemucs/index.html).

 We provide an implementation of Hybrid Transformer Demucs for music source separation.
 It has been trained on the [MUSDB HQ][musdb] dataset + an extra training dataset of 800 songs.
 This model separates drums, bass and vocals and other stems for any song.

 Demucs is based on U-Net convolutional architecture inspired by [Wave-U-Net][waveunet].
-The most recent version features hybrid spectrogram/waveform separation.
+The most recent version features hybrid spectrogram/waveform separation using Transformers.
 It is based on [Hybrid Demucs][hybrid_paper] which was already an hybrid model but the innermost layers are replaced by a cross-domain Transformer Encoder.
 This Transformer uses self-attention within each domain, and cross-attention across domains.
 Without finetuning, the model achieves a SDR of 8.80 on the MUSDB HQ test set.
 Moreover, when using sparse attention kernels to extend its receptive field and per source fine-tuning, we achieve state-of-the-art 9.20 dB of SDR.

 <p align="center">